DevonCasey/nmf_practice/pair.md

 7. Compare these results to what your results from kmeans / Hierarchical clustering (Week 5 Day 4).

 8. How do the NYT sections compare to the topics from the unsupervised learning?
 What are the differences?
 And why do you think these exist?

+4. Make a bar plot of the (top) words for each topic.
+The x-axis should represent the word, and the y-axis should represent the value of each word in the topic.
+This is similar to looking at the centroids from our kmeans clusters.

+6. To really understand the concept of topic space, try choosing 3 topics.
+For a small subset of the documents plot it in "topic space" by creating a 3d scatterplot.
+X, Y, Z will represent a row of the W weights matrix.

 #### Extra:  Word Cloud